delphidabbler/pashi/Docs/ReadMe.txt

     Uninst sub-folder.

-  * The program's uninstall information is registered with the Programs and Features (aka Add / Remove Programs) control panel applet.
+  * The program's uninstall information is registered with the Programs and Features (aka Add / Remove Programs) control panel applet, which in turn updates the system registry.

-  * The system path will have been modified if you chose the relevant option.
+  * The system path will have been modified for all users if you chose the relevant option.

   * A program group will be created in the start menu.

-  * Sample .css and config files are installed in
+  * Sample .css and config files are copied to
-    %ProgramData%\DelphiDabbler\PasHi.
-The first time that PasHi is run by each user, these files are also copied to that users's
+    %ProgramData%\DelphiDabbler\PasHi if you chose to install them.
+The first time that PasHi is run by each user, these files are also copied to that users's %AppData%\DelphiDabbler\PasHi directory.
-    %AppData%\DelphiDabbler\PasHi directory.

 Uninstallation